MariaKonstantinov/web_project_4/README.md

 **Project Roadmap**

-Sprint 1 - Created a simple one-page website created using HTML5 and CSS.
-Added responsiveness (1280px - browser, 320px - mobile).
-Basic popup box created using JavaScript (input values - "name", "about me", save-button).
+* Sprint 1 => Created a simple one-page website created using HTML5 and CSS.
+Added responsiveness (max 1280px -> browser, min 320px -> mobile).
+Basic popup box created using JavaScript (input text values - "name", "about me", save-button and close-button).

 In the future Sprints more functionality will be added.